nodejs/node/doc/api/errors.md

 try {
   require('vm').runInThisContext('binary ! isNotOk');
 } catch (err) {
-  // err will be a SyntaxError
+  // 'err' will be a SyntaxError.
 }
 ```